HarsDev01/Deepfake-detection-with-Emotion-Analysis/README.md

 ## 📜 License

-This project is open-source for educational and research purposes.
+This project is licensed under the [MIT License](./LICENSE).
-Feel free to fork, adapt, and cite.
+Feel free to use, adapt, and cite the work with attribution.

 ---